sandipanghos/javascript-tutorial-intro/README.md

 ### What is JavaScript?

-JavaScript was initially created to “make web pages alive”. — explain by example The programs in this language are called scripts.  - verbal They can be written right in a web page’s HTML and run automatically as the page loads.  — explain Scripts are provided and executed as plain text explain .
+JavaScript was initially created to “make web pages alive”.
+The programs in this language are called scripts.
+They can be written right in a web page’s HTML and run automatically as the page loads.
+Scripts are provided and executed as plain text explain .
 So it is light weight and faster.